 The Feasibility of Renewable Green Hydrogen project will conduct and assess the feasibility of producing renewable hydrogen and ammonia at Dyno Nobel’s existing facility in Moranbah, Queensland.

-As part of its plan to simultaneously increase production while reducing C02 emissions, Dyno Nobel is investigating options to substitute renewable hydrogen for natural gas as feedstock to the ammonia manufacturing process.
+Dyno Nobel hopes to achieve this by investigating options to substitute renewable hydrogen for natural gas as feedstock to the ammonia manufacturing process.

 The Feasibility of Renewable Green Hydrogen study will be carried out to determine the scope and cost of the required plant upgrade using methane and renewable hydrogen as alternative feedstocks.
 The study will consider the following elements: